olamgir95/olamgir95/README.md

 ###

-<p align="left">My name is Olamgir Ollomurodov and I'm a MERN full stack developer, from Uzbekistan</p>
+<p align="left"> I'm a MERN full stack developer, from Uzbekistan and live in South Korea</p>

 ###